On the immersion classes of nearby Lagrangians: Construction of the Floer homotopy type

 In \cite[Section 5]{kragh-transfer} a sequence of finite dimensional manifolds $\Tlr N$ (denoted there by $T^*\Lambda_r N$, see \cite[Equation (18)]{kragh-transfer}) were defined as approximations to the free loop space $\lT N$, together with a sequence of functions

 which approximate the action functional

-These finite dimensional approximations have well-defined Conley indices for $r$ sufficiently large by \cite[Lemma 5.4 and Lemma 2.9]{kragh-transfer}, in particular, we may consider an index pair $(A_r,B_r)$ for $(\finr,X_r)$ containing all the critical points of $\finr$ (see \cite{Conley} and \cite[Section 2]{kragh-transfer} for definition of index pairs).
+These finite dimensional approximations admit pseudo-gradients $X_r$, which satisfy a Lipschitz like condition (to ensure that the flow is defined for all time, and gradient trajectories do not run of to infinity), implying that the negative gradient flows have well-defined Conley indices for $r$ sufficiently large by \cite[Lemma 5.4 and Lemma 2.9]{kragh-transfer}.
+In particular, we may consider an index pair $(A_r,B_r)$ for $(\finr,X_r)$ containing all the critical points of $\finr$ (see \cite{Conley} and \cite[Section 2]{kragh-transfer} for the definition of index pairs).

 By \cite[Proposition 6.3]{kragh-transfer}, passing from $r$ to $r+1$ simply changes the Conley index by a relative Thom space construction using the vector bundle $TN$.
-That is, there are canonical (up to contractible choice) homotopy equivalences
+That is, there are canonical (up to a contractible choice) homotopy equivalences

 Here, by abuse of notation, we also denote by $TN$ the pull back of $TN$ to $A_r \subset \Tlr N \to N$, where the latter map is the evaluation at the base-point composed with the projection to $N$.

 To produce a spectrum from this sequence of pairs we need to compensate for the fact that $TN$ is not a trivial bundle.
 So let $\nu$ be a $k$-dimensional normal bundle to $TN$ (pulled back to $A_r$), and assume we have a bundle isomorphism $TN\oplus \nu \cong \R^{n+k} \times A_r$.
 Consider the vector bundle